Esri/arcgis-runtime-samples-android/kotlin/display-kml/README.md

 This sample displays three different KML files:

 * From URL - this is a map of the significant weather outlook produced by NOAA/NWS.
 It uses KML network links to always show the latest data.
-* From local file - this is a map of U.S. state capitals.
+* From LOCAL_FILE - this is a map of U.S. state capitals.
 It doesn't define an icon, so the default pushpin is used for the points.
-* From portal item - this is a map of U.S. states.
+* From PORTAL_ITEM - this is a map of U.S. states.

 ## Tags
 keyhole, KML, KMZ, OGC